About Us

 History of Sacsayhuamán

-It is believed that its construction lasted more than 90 years, and for the construction of this impressive and imposing place, more than 20,000 men were needed under the mita system (teamwork), making this place the greatest evidence of the organization and technique of the Inca empire.
+It is believed that its construction lasted more than 90 years, and that more than 20,000 men were needed to build this important fortress under the mita system (collective labor).
+The fortress is one of the greatest examples of the organization and technique of the Inca Empire.

 What does Sacsayhuamán mean?